Lassie

-Activity goals for dogs: How much exercise do they really need?
+Dog exercise needs: How much activity do they *really* need?

-Exercise is essential for your dog’s health and well-being — but how much physical activity does your dog actually need?
-It depends on factors such as age, breed, size, and lifestyle.
-In this article, you’ll learn more about the exercise requirements of different dogs and how you can meet those needs.
+Exercise is essential for your dog’s health and well-being, but how much physical activity do they actually need?
+It depends on factors like age, breed, size, and lifestyle.
+In this article, you’ll learn more about the exercise requirements for different dogs and how you can meet those needs.

 All dogs need both physical and mental stimulation.
-The level of need varies greatly from dog to dog, but in general, every dog should get at least an hour of activity each day.
-However, many dogs require much more than that to feel good both physically and mentally.
-Walks are an important foundation for all dogs.
-Regular movement has significant positive effects on health — it reduces the risk of obesity and helps keep your dog in great shape.
+The level of need varies greatly, but generally, every dog should get at least an hour of activity each day.
+Many dogs, however, require much more than that to feel good both physically and mentally.
+Walks are a vital foundation for all dogs.
+Regular movement has significant positive effects on health – it reduces the risk of obesity and helps keep your dog in great shape.

-Getting outside to sniff, run, and move around is vital for your dog’s mental well-being.
+Getting outside to sniff, run, and explore is vital for your dog’s mental well-being.
 Dogs need time and opportunities to take in all the impressions a walk provides.
-Some dogs love to meet and play with others and think that time at the dog park or a walk with friends is the best thing ever, while others are perfectly happy spending quality time alone with their owner.
+Some dogs love to meet and play with others, thinking that time at the dog park or a walk with friends is the best thing ever.
+Others are perfectly happy spending quality time alone with their owner.

-The most important thing is to get to know your dog and help meet both the mental and physical needs that your individual dog has to stay happy, energetic, and healthy throughout life.
+The most important thing is to get to know your dog and help meet the individual mental and physical needs that keep them happy, energetic, and healthy throughout life.

-Breeds traditionally bred for work or sport — such as Border Collies, Australian Shepherds, and Huskies — have a very high need for activity.
+Breeds traditionally bred for work or sport – such as Border Collies, Australian Shepherds, and Huskies – have a very high need for activity.
 These dogs often require more intense physical and mental stimulation.
-Activities like agility training, fetch games, or long walks help keep them engaged and happy.
+Activities like agility training, fetch, or long walks help keep them engaged and happy.

-Indoor play can be great for mental stimulation.
-Sometimes, for example, an injury might mean that longer walks have to wait — but in that case, your dog’s nose can get a workout instead by searching for hidden treats around the house!
+Indoor play is great for mental stimulation.
+Sometimes, an injury might mean longer walks have to wait, but in that case, your dog’s nose can get a workout instead by searching for hidden treats around the house!

 Puppies